 As the mom of boys, I think skeleton books are for all year round!

+Around Halloween time, we start thinking about bones… Halloween skeleton bones, that is!
 Although to be honest, I’m not sure why most folks prefer to read books with skeletons just around the Halloween holiday.

-Fun Skeleton Books for Kids
+Skeleton Crafts for Kids

-Dinosaur Bones: With a lively rhyming text and vibrant paper collage illustrations, author-artist Bob Barner shakes the dust off the dinosaur bones found in museums and reminds us that they once belonged to living, breathing creatures.
+With a lively rhyming text and vibrant paper collage illustrations, author-artist Bob Barner shakes the dust off the dinosaur bones found in museums and reminds us that they once belonged to living, breathing creatures.